Whether you’re looking for information on carb loading for marathon distances or a break down of how to carb load, this post walks you through it all.

 If you have been in the running community for any amount of time, you have likely heard of runners “carb-loading” before a big competition.
 Starting with the pasta parties that are thrown before middle school cross country meets, the idea that a large amount of carbs can provide great pre-race fuel has been popular for a while-and for good reason!

 It is essential that the body has proper carbohydrate stores to provide energy during a race.
 That’s why the “pasta before marathon” idea evolved and carbo loading before a race.
+This is how to avoid hitting the wall in a marathon.

 Research has shown that carbohydrate loading may improve endurance performance by 2-3%!
 That can translate to minutes, depending on how you look at it.